lhr-solar/WireWorld/README.md

 7. Revel in how cool you feel :sunglasses: rn

 ## Wiring Diagram Formatting
-For the sake of :sparkles:	aesthetic :sparkles: we want to keep all wiring diagrams in the same formatting including: colors, sizing, wire thickness, and any descriptions
+For the sake of :sparkles:	aesthetic :sparkles: we want to keep all wiring diagrams in the same formatting including: colors, sizing, wire thickness, and any descriptions.
+Note we work in dark mode because dark mode is cool.
+- Colors:
+    1. For PWR wires:
+    2. For GND wires:
+    3. For CAN wires:
+    4. For Ethernet wires:
+    5. For misc GPIO wires:
+    7. For I2C wires:
+    8. For SPI wires:
+    9. For IsoSPI wires:
+- Wire thickness:
+- Board formatting:

+## Making a Pull Request
+In order to push to main you need to make a pull request where people can review your changes and make any modifications if needed before the changes are introduced into main.

 Reviewers:
 1. Hanna Nguyen
 2. Lakshay Gupta